JCurtisRMIT/arduino/analogVsDigital.md

 # Data handling Techniques for Arduino
 In this module we are going to learn some general principles with Arduino that apply when selecting sensors and working with the resulting data.
-We'll learn the basics of analogue vs digital, some handy (and by now familiar) functions and finally some techniques for handling analysing and handling data.
+We'll learn the basics of analogue vs digital, some handy functions and finally some techniques for handling analysing and handling data.